🔤 What is a token?

 | Mistral | SentencePiece | 32K tokens |

-The same text can therefore yield a different token count depending on the model used.
-This is important for cost estimation!
+The same text can therefore yield a different number of tokens depending on the model used.
+This is important for estimating costs!

 What is context?

-The context window represents the maximum amount of text a model can "see" at once.
+The context window represents the maximum amount of text a model can "see" at one time.
 It includes:

-All this must fit within the window.
-If it exceeds → the model "forgets" the oldest messages.
+All of this must fit within the window.
+If it exceeds the limit → the model "forgets" the oldest messages.

 The spectacular evolution of context windows